davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 * If `newMagnitude` is _equal to_ `Allocation.currentMagnitude`, this is invalid (revert)

 Allocation modifications play by different rules depending on a few factors.
 Recall that at all times, the `encumberedMagnitude` for a strategy may not exceed that strategy's `maxMagnitude`.
 Additionally, note that _before processing a modification for a strategy,_ the `deallocationQueue` for that strategy is first cleared.
 This ensures any completable deallocations are processed first, freeing up magnitude for allocation.
 This process is further explained in [`clearDeallocationQueue`](#cleardeallocationqueue).

+Finally, `modifyAllocations` does NOT require an allocation to consider whether its corresponding strategy is relevant to the operator set in question.
+This is primarily to cut down on complexity.
+Because [`removeStrategiesFromOperatorSet`](#removestrategiesfromoperatorset) always allows an AVS to _remove_ strategies from consideration, we always need to be sure an operator can initiate a _deallocation_ for such strategies.
+Although there's not a clear usecase for _allocating_ when a strategy is not included in an operator set, we elected not to check for this.
+It's possible some AVSs may announce a strategy is being added ahead of time specifically to encourage allocations in advance. **It is expected behavior** that an AVS adding a strategy to an operator set makes any existing allocations to that strategy instantly slashable.

 **If we are handling an _increase in magnitude_ (allocation):**